 We all need a little help with that, don’t we?

 Searching For Christmas Picture Books?

-This is their favorite thing about the Christmas season.
 We read about 3 of these books every single night until Christmas is over, then we sadly pack them up and put them away until next year.

-I wanted to share with you some of our books.
+I want to share with you some of our books.
 According to the kids, these are the best Christmas picture books and they are the ones that get read over and over throughout the season.

 The Best Christmas Picture Books